-I realize that most of the How to Create Hype About Your Site newsletters say this is one of the best ways to get traffic to your site (I hope you didn’t pay money to get that advice), help your page ranking and solve world hunger, however, speaking as the person at the other end of the TSUNAMI of e-mails on this topic, please cease and desist the Cold Call e-mails.
+I realize that most of the How to Create Hype About Your Site newsletters say this is one of the best ways to get traffic to your site (I hope you didn’t pay money to get that advice), help your page ranking and solve world hunger, however, speaking as the person at the other end of the TSUNAMI of e-mails on Guest Post, please cease the Cold Call e-mails.

 Advice on Guest Posts

-Let me give some free advice on how to get your guest post accepted by a site (no this does not mean you should use these on me and no I am not guaranteeing these will work, after all this is free advice):
+Let me give some free advice on how to get your guest post accepted by a site (no, this does not mean you should use these on me, and no, I am not guaranteeing these will work, after all, this is free advice):

 - Do not send content as part of your initial contact.
 I have people sending me crap as part of their pleading e-mail asking if they can guest post.
-I delete those even quicker, until I say I want to see what you can write, don’t send anything.
+I delete those even quicker until I say I want to see what you can write, don’t send anything.

-- Write good content for a while, you might just get noticed that way.
+- Write good content for a while.
+You might just get noticed that way.

 - Maybe enter a contest about writing on some of the sites like Blogengage or something like that.
-On Blogengage you can show what you can do, and maybe win some money?
+On Blogengage you can show what you can do and maybe win some money?

 - Figure out what the site you want to Guest Post thinks.
 As an example sending me an offer of writing a post about how great Pay Day Loan places are is really not going to fly (and you will get a rude response from me).

-- Think of Guest Posts like a Job Hunt, cold calling does not work at all (or incredibly rarely), you need to build up your network of contacts so people know of you, and will think of you in a good light (not with a “who the heck is this” point of view).
+- Think of Guest Posts like a Job Hunt, cold calling does not work at all (or incredibly rarely), and you need to build up your network of contacts so people know of you, and will think of you in a good light (not with a “who the heck is this” point of view).